virtapi/installimage/README.md

 ###get_options.sh
+The installimage provides many CLI command options.
+They are all specified in this file.
+They get parsed and validated and have some basic logic checks (it is not possible to provide every combination of params, and some require some others).
+The `get_options.sh` also holds a help message that you can reach by running `installimage -h`.

 ###autosetup.sh
 Every needed variable here will be validated, they are provided by the [config.sh](#config.sh) + a custom file.
 The actual installation will start afterwords via the [install.sh](#install.sh).